 Whether you’re racing, training or just commuting to work, the specific demands of cycling in the harsh conditions aren’t easily met, and if you want to stay comfortable out on the road, getting your clothing choices right is vital.

 Jackets, in particular, are a key piece of your armoury, as while your legs will generate some heat through use, protecting your core and arms from the elements is paramount to keeping you warm and in control of your bike.

-The choice used to be limited to fleeced long sleeve jerseys or plastic rain capes.
-But development and innovation in fabrics and fit means that clothing for cold and wet conditions has come on in leaps and bounds over the last few years.
+The choice used to be limited to fleeced long sleeve jerseys or plastic rain capes, but development and innovation in fabrics and fit means that clothing for cold and wet conditions have come on in leaps and bounds over the last few years.

 Highly breathable and water resistant softshell winter cycling jacket

 Pockets: 3 | Colours: 5 | Fit: Slim | Price: £290 / $369 / €330 / AU$488

 The Assos Mille GT Jacket Ultraz Winter uses a combination of multilayer fabrics that offer brilliant breathability and stretch, but also waterproofness to over 10,000mm.
 Unlike DWR treated fabrics, this waterproofness is permanent, as the fabrics use a PU bonded membrane to achieve this, rather than a coating applied post-manufacturing.